quietui/quiet/docs/docs/components/select.md

 ### Disabling option groups

-Use the `disabled` attribute to disable an option groups
+Use the `disabled` attribute to disable an option group.

 ```html {.example}
 <quiet-select label="Disabled option groups">